Saloushe12/61040-chore-app/README.md

 - Must use HTTPS in production (HTTP works for localhost)

 ### No Venues Showing
-- Check that you're near Cambridge, MA (or adjust seed data coordinates)
+- Run the seed script to populate venues: `cd server && npm run seed`
 - Verify MongoDB connection
 - Check browser console for errors